-That path came through an apprenticeship opportunity with
+That path came through an apprenticeship opportunity

-especially for those who may not meet conventional entry requirements.
+accessible, especially for those who may not meet conventional entry requirements.

 “I missed out on the study experience, especially the

 social aspect.
-My friends were all making new connections at college, and I wanted that
+My friends were all making new connections at college, and I wanted

-too—but I wasn’t ready to go back to school,” Lana shared.
+that too—but I wasn’t ready to go back to school,” Lana shared.

 Breaking Barriers Through Supportive